-All prisoners will be pat searched before they can enter the visiting area.
-Prisoners will go to the visitation area after being notified of a visit.
+Segregation prisoners will be pat searched and restrained while visiting.
 Only prisoners appropriately attired will be allowed to visit.
-Prisoners will wear an institutional uniform, undershirt, underwear, socks, and institutional shoes (no personal shoes).
+Prisoners will wear an institutional uniform, undershirt, underwear, socks, and institutional shoes.
 No shower shoes or slippers will be allowed in visiting.
-Prisoners will have their undershirt tucked into their pants.
 Prisoners are permitted to wear one religious' medallion with necklace and a wedding ring in visiting.
 Prisoners will wear their ID card while in visiting.